Josiah C. Nott: Career

 In 1857, Nott and Gliddon again co-edited a book, Indigenous Races of the Earth.
 That book built upon the arguments in Types of Mankind that linked anthropology with "scientific" studies of race to establish a supposed natural hierarchy of the races.
 The book included chapters from Louis Ferdinand Alfred Maury, J. Atkin Meigs, and Francis Polszky, letters from Louis Agassiz, Joseph Leidy, and A.W.
 Habersham.

 Charles Darwin opposed Nott and Gliddon's polygenist and creationist arguments in his 1871 The Descent of Man, arguing for a monogenism of the human species.
 Darwin conceived the common origin of all humans (aka single-origin hypothesis) as essential for evolutionary theory.
 Darwin cited Nott and Gliddon's arguments as an example of those classing the races of man as separate species; Darwin disagreed and he concluded that humanity is one species.

-Nott was a founder of the Medical College of Alabama, established in Mobile in 1858, and served as its professor of surgery.
+Nott was a founder of the Medical College of Alabama, established in Mobile in 1859, and served as its professor of surgery.
 In 1860 he successfully appealed to the state legislature for a monetary appropriation and a state charter for the school.
 During the American Civil War, he served as a Confederate surgeon and staff officer.
-During the early years of the war he served as director of the Confederate General Army Hospital in Mobile; later, he served in the field as medical director on the staffs of Brig.
+During the early years of the war, he served as director of the Confederate General Army Hospital in Mobile; later, he served in the field as medical director on the staffs of Brig.
 Gen. Daniel Ruggles and Gen. Braxton Bragg, and as hospital inspector.
 He lost both of his remaining sons to the war.
 Upon his own death in 1873, he was interred at Magnolia Cemetery in Mobile.

 Honors

-A building at The University of Alabama was named Nott Hall in honor of Nott for his work at the predecessor Medical College of Alabama.
-This attracted controversy in 2016, with several student groups petitioning that either the building be renamed or an educational plaque be added due to Nott's open racism even by the standards of his era.
+A building at the University of Alabama was named Nott Hall in honor of Nott for his work at the predecessor Medical College of Alabama.
+It attracted controversy in 2016, with several student groups petitioning the building to be renamed or an educational plaque to be added because of Nott's open racism even by the standards of his era.
 On August 5, 2020, his name was removed from the building, which was renamed Honors Hall.